What is Chartreuse?

 More sophisticated Chartreuse cocktails

-- Bijou Cocktail invented around 1890 alcoholic cocktail, it is part of the short drinks and is served in a cocktail glass: 2 cl of gin, 2 cl of green Chartreuse, 2 cl of red Vermouth, ice cube
+- Bijou Cocktail: invented around 1890 alcoholic cocktail, is part of the short drinks and is served in a cocktail glass: 2 cl of gin, 2 cl of green Chartreuse, 2 cl of red Vermouth, ice cube

 The Chartreuse drink is traditionally used as a digestive because of its many virtues.
 However, connoisseurs prefer cocktails made with Chartreuse liqueur.
 You will find it today in France in supermarkets as well as in most bars.
 Don’t forget that this drink can be used in the composition of ingredients in cooking, like the recipe for tiramisu dauphinois, with green chartreuse!
 Whether it is a sweet or savory dish, Chartreuse can always work wonders.
 Otherwise, I invite you to read the article about the apéro in France, it is an unmissable moment in French culture.